 - You are much more price-conscious when spending cash.
 It’s so dang easy to just swipe that little plastic square and not think about the price.
 There’s no natural stopping point with a card like there is with cash.
 Plastic just feels unlimited.

-- You genuinely might not have enough cash with you.
-Cash is a finite resource – when it’s gone, it’s gone.
+- Cash is a finite resource – when it’s gone, it’s gone.
+That’s the beauty of it.
 No retailer wants to lose a $60 sale because you only have $58 in your hot little hand.

 - Cash brings you back to the good old-fashioned state of “can’t afford it”.
 It just feels more “real” when you are handing over a chunk of cash vs. an electronic transaction.
 Try doing this with grocery shopping once in a while.
 You become VERY aware of the prices when you are facing the embarrassment of having to put items back at the register.

-I used this strategy on my married son a while back.
-He had a gym membership that he hadn’t been using.
-It was set up on automatic payments (here’s a link to why THOSE are such a terrible idea!).
-So he really didn’t care about it.
+I used this strategy on my son a while back.
+He had a gym membership and like most people (read my post on gym memberships and why they’re a ripoff) that he hadn’t been using.
+It was set up on automatic payments (here’s a link to why automatic payments are such a terrible idea!).
+So he really didn’t understand that he was totally WASTING his money.

-I told him to imagine going into that gym every month, reaching into his wallet to pull out a nice, crisp $20 bill and hand it over to the muscle-bound guy at the front desk.
-Then thank him and just walk right back out the door.
+So, I told him to imagine going into that gym every month, reaching into his wallet to pull out a nice, crisp $20 bill and hand it over to the muscle-bound guy at the front desk.
+Then just turn around and walk right back out the door.
 That was the reality of it.
 But he couldn’t see the PAIN until we put actual cash into the picture.
 He called them up and quit the next day!

 Wanna spend less money?
 Switch to cash and skip the debit or credit card.
 It will help you SO MUCH!